saccoba/ai110-module1show-gameglitchinvestigator-starter/README.md

 ## 📝 Document Your Experience

-- [ ] Describe the game's purpose.
+- [x] Describe the game's purpose.
+     The purpose of the game is to let the player guess a hidden number within a selected range.
+The game gives feedback after each guess.
-- [ ] Detail which bugs you found.
+- [x] Detail which bugs you found.
+     I found out that the game had issues with its logic and behavior.
+The "higher" and "lower" were not working perfectly, which could confuse the player.
+There were also problem with how parts of the logic were organized, making the code harder to test and maintain.
-- [ ] Explain what fixes you applied.
+- [x] Explain what fixes you applied.
+     I fixed the incorrect higher/lower hintlogic so the game now gives the right feedback to the player.I also moved the main game logic into 'logic_utils.py'to make the program cleaner and easier to test.
+After that, I ran the test with 'pytest' and confirmed that the game worked correctly.

 ## 📸 Demo